itihon/testlib/README.md

-# testlib with thestlib-docs as a submodule
+# testlib with testlib-docs as a submodule